 - The LGBT Equity Center Resource Library offers over 3000 volumes of books, videos, and magazines. *free

 - Campus Mentoring Big Program is sponsored by the Black Student Union and advised through the MICA Graduate Coordinator for Black Student Involvement & Advocacy.
 Through offering a personal relationship with an older, experienced student, as well as creating a structured and intentional experience throughout student’s first year of college, the program strives to encourage the persistence of students beyond the first and most difficult year of college. *free

 - Disability Support Service (DSS) (0106 Shoemaker) provides academic support to students with a documented disability.
 Services include extended exam time; private space; assistive technology; computer access during an exam; enlarged print, calculator; and more.

 - The Syn*Quest Collaborative in the Denton Community prepares students for living and working in a multicultural society through exploration of academic and career options, engagement in collaborative discussions with students from different backgrounds and experiences, and making meaning of academic and co-curricular activities.
 Collaborative study groups are provided to residents in the Denton Community who are not currently enrolled in a living learning community. *free

-- WiseGuy.com is a new online tutoring platform for students to connect with volunteer peer tutors and mentors at the University of Maryland.
+- WiseGuy.com is a new online tutoring platform for students to connect with volunteer and private peer tutors and mentors at the University of Maryland.
 WiseGuy.com was founded by a group of University of Maryland alumni who wanted to help create a more collaborative and interactive learning environment for college students.
 As a student, it is a great way to receive homework support without having to leave your current room or workplace.
 Also, sign-up as a tutor to build your resume and gain recognition from faculty and potential employers.
 Register today to receive support or become a tutor. *free